-- Competitions are open to all paid-up members of the Society.
+1 – Competitions are open to all paid-up members of the Society.
 The £25 annual membership fee is payable at the start of the winter season to The Treasurer.

-- All photographs must be the entrant’s own work, including any digital or darkroom manipulation.
+2 – All photographs must be the entrant’s own work, including any digital or darkroom manipulation.
 Prints may be trade or home-processed/printed, from digital or film.
 All parts of a digital montage must be taken by the entrant.

-- Monthly Competitions – Competitions will be divided into two sections for print and digital entries; each section being an individual competition with its own individual annual trophy.
-Maximum three entries in each section (i.e. three prints and three digital unless stated).
-The same image may not be entered in more than one section in the same monthly competition but may be entered in other monthly competitions provided the image has not scored in the top three positions in either section.
-The image may be used again if manipulated in such a way as to create an image that is acceptably different from its original e.g. not just converted to black & white.
+- The same image may not be entered in more than one section in the same monthly competition but may be entered in other monthly competitions provided the image has not placed in the top three positions in either section.

 Entries to be delivered to the Competitions Secretary (address supplied to members) before 6pm on the Sunday ten days prior to the competition.